 LaPlatte River Marsh Natural Area Trail is a 2.5 mile moderately trafficked out and back trail located near Shelburne, Vermont that features a lake and is good for all skill levels.
-The trail is primarily used for hiking, walking, and birding and is accessible from May until November.
+The trail is primarily used for hiking, walking, and birding and is best used from May until November.

 I loved it beautiful views.
 It was just what I was looking for .

 Went for a small hike with my mirrorless camera and discovered a bunch of birds.
 But also an Owl.
 Way cool.